Into The Storm

 Then, soon, I will go home to my husband and my dogs.
 I will call or e-mail friends, making plans to see them.

-And I will keep going, a tissue in one hand and David’s hand in the other, through the storm, ever forward into whatever weather rises before us.
+And I will keep going, tissue in hand, through the storm, ever forward into whatever weather rises before me.

 Copyright 2012, Sarah Rodriguez Pratt.
 All rights reserved.